geotrellis/geotrellis-site/README.md

 ## Deploying
-Deploying on AWS should be relatively simple as well (note that terraform is required in addition to docker for this step):
+Deploying on AWS should be relatively simple as well (note that terraform is required in addition to docker for this step).
+Note that, because the terraform state is stored on S3, any updates can be applied without having to tear down the previous deployment.
+Keep in mind, too, that containers are tagged according to the SHA of the commit from which they come - to ensure that ECS picks up the updated container, verify that all changes have been committed.

 ```console
 > make deploy